-- Read Syllabus.
-Sign contract at the end of the syllabus and bring to Week Two. - Modify the "Editor's Log" for your own use. - Purchase and complete the reading of GRAMMAR OF THE EDIT by Week Four.
-Quiz on Week Four. - Set up your documentary office. - Print out "Chronology of Documentary and Ethnographic Styles" and bring to all classes. - View VHS dupe tape of Ethnographic Project #1 (Maya shaman healing at altar).
-Read Director's instructions in the Maya footage background information document (see above).
-In brief: It was a single camera shoot.
-Edit it so that the scene seems shot by two cameras; make all cutaways motivated; be faithful to the spirit of the entire event and the relative lengths of each part.
-Cut for total length of 5-6 minutes.
-Rough cut due Week Two.
+- · Read Syllabus.
+Sign contract at the end of the syllabus and bring to Week Two. - Modify the "Editor's Log" for your own use if you find it useful. - Purchase and complete the reading of GRAMMAR OF THE EDIT by Week Three. - Read my notes to Eisenstein's montage theories, and Edward Dmytryk's editing advice. - Set up your documentary office in any way you find useful. - Print out "Chronology of Documentary and Ethnographic Styles" and bring to all classes.

-WEEK TWO- September 9

-Due: Statement of Understanding, ROUGH CUT of Ethnographic Project #1.
+WEEK TWO- September 15 Due: Statement of Understanding